-All registrations will be accepted on a first come first served basis and must be postmarked no later than September 1, 2017
+All registrations will be accepted on a first come first served basis and must be postmarked no later than September 1, 2020.
+Walk-ins will be allowed if space is available and only for the full duration of camp.

 Space is limited.